kevinbarabash/beignet/DESIGN.md

 The main goals of Crochet are:

 - tight interop with TypeScript
-- improve the type safety of TypeScript
+- improved type safety and type inference
 - extensibility
 - address some JavaScript pain points
 - support developer expectations